turbokongen/hass-AMS/README.md

  - 6525 Thanks to @razzymoose for testing and providing patch :+1:
  - 6515 Thanks to @maxgyver87 for fault finding and testing :+1:
  - 6534 Thanks to @mariwing for testing and debugging :+1:
- - 6484 Thanks to @bo1jo for testing and debugging :+1:

 Sweden:
  - 6484 Thanks to @bo1jo for testing and debugging :+1:

 Not tested with, but should work:

  Norway:
  - 6540